10/15/22 at 08:00pm

 American conductor Gregory Robbins enjoys a diverse career as a performer, educator, bassist, and arts advocate.

-Robbins is active in the worlds of Jazz and Popular Music, recently conducting the debut album of the Assembly of Shadows Jazz Orchestra, and premiering Miho Hazama's "Jazz Mass" at St. Peter's church in New York City.
-In 2018, he led a performance at Brooklyn Academy of Music featuring John Cale (formerly of Velvet Underground) and the Wordless Music Orchestra which gained wide acclaim from The New York Times, Rolling Stone, and The New Yorker.
-In 2018 he also led the Video Game Orchestra in a sold out concert at Anime Boston.
-In the world of film and tv, he was the “conducting coach” for Gael Garcia Bernal, star of Amazon’s hit Mozart in the Jungle series.
+Robbins is active in the worlds of Jazz and Popular Music, recently conducting the debut album of the Assembly of Shadows Jazz Orchestra and premiering Miho Hazama's "Jazz Mass" at St. Peter's church in New York City.
+In 2018, he led a performance at Brooklyn Academy of Music featuring John Cale (formerly of Velvet Underground) and the Wordless Music Orchestra, which gained wide acclaim from The New York Times, Rolling Stone, and The New Yorker.
+In 2018 he also led the Video Game Orchestra in a sold-out concert at Anime Boston.
+In the world of film and tv, he was one of the "conducting coaches" for Gael Garcia Bernal, star of Amazon's hit Mozart in the Jungle series.

 As a chamber musician, Robbins has performed with such luminaries as David Frankl, Clive Greensmith, and Ani Kavafian, among others.
 He has also collaborated with members of the Tokyo, Linden, and Attacca string quartets for concerts at Carnegie Hall and the Norfolk Chamber Music Festival.

 He received his formal training at Yale School of Music and Manhattan School of Music, and currently resides in Brooklyn, New York.

 Photo by Daniel C. Britt